Navigators to Success text with map background and sailing ship

 The Navigators to Success program at Eastern Florida State College is uniquely designed to fit the needs of students with an Autism Spectrum Disorder (ASD) and their transition to college life.
 Eighty percent of students with ASD have a GPA of 3.0 or higher (with 3.7 being the average), yet research suggests that only 39% of college students with ASD graduate.
 Students with ASD have so much potential, but often find it difficult to navigate the college atmosphere.

-Summer Navigators to Success Program
+Apply for Summer 2025 Navigators to Success Program

 This is a transition program that is held each summer to support new, incoming, dual-enrolled, and first-time college students on the Autism Spectrum.
 The free program takes place over four weeks and focuses on specific areas such as social excellence, adaptation and regulation, time management and goal setting, career planning, and classroom and campus exploration.
 Information about future opportunities will be shared here when available.